 When you get tired of work or studies, listening to music comes handy.
 Have you ever thought how does your headphone/earphone work?
-Well, it’s again because of the Physics.
+Well, it’s again because of Physics.
 The concept of magnetism and sound waves are involved in the science of your headphone/earphone.
 When you plug your headphone/earphone into an electrical source, the magnet in your headphone/earphone creates an electromagnetic field, which ultimately results in sound waves.

 6. Car Seat-Belts

 Have you ever noticed that on which principle does your car seat-belt work?
 Well, it’s again Physics.
 When you tighten your car seat-belt, it works on the concept of “Inertia.”
 Inertia is unwillingness or laziness of a body to change its state of rest or motion.
-In case of a car collision, your seat-belt helps prevent your body moving in a forward direction; as your body resists being stopped because of inertia of motion.
+In case of a car collision, your seat-belt helps prevent your body from moving in a forward direction; as your body resists being stopped because of inertia of motion.

 7. Camera Lens

 The phenomenon of “Selfie” has engulfed people of every age groups.
 You entertain yourself by clicking photos.
 The Lens used in a camera works on the principle of Optics.
-The set of convex lenses provide the camera an image outside of the camera.
+The set of convex lenses provide the camera with an image outside of the camera.

 8. Cell Phones

-Cellphones have become like the Oxygen gas in the modern social life.
+Cellphones have become like Oxygen gas in modern social life.
 Hardly, anyone would have been untouched by the effects of a cell phone.
 Whether conveying any urgent message or doing incessant gossips, cellphones are everywhere.
 But do you know how does a cell phone work?
 It works on the principle of electricity and the electromagnetic spectrum, undulating patterns of electricity and magnetism.